Hess toys: Philanthropy

 In Christmas of 2011, The Hess Corporation donated 900 of its 2011 Hess Toy Trucks and Race Cars to the Salvation Army for the underprivileged children in North Dakota.

-A Hess Toy Truck Float in the annual Macy's Thanksgiving Day Parade in New York participated from 2003 up to 2014, when the Hess Corporation's retail unit was sold.
+A Hess Toy Truck Float in the annual Macy's Thanksgiving Day Parade in New York participated from 2000 to 2014, when the Hess Corporation's retail unit was sold.

 In 2018 and 2019, Hess Corporation donated Hess Toy Trucks and STEM education kits to every elementary school in North Dakota.
 A total of approximately 6,700 trucks were distributed.